Akshantjain/Baccarat-Game/README.md

 # Baccarat-Game
-Re-created famous and the easiest casino game Baccarat using Java and JavaFX.
+Re-created famous and the easiest casino game Baccarat using Java and JavaFX in Maven.